 History teachers today are pressed to teach more in less time, making it difficult to cover even the most important subjects, including the American Revolution, in the ways they deserve.
 The professional development programs of the American Revolution Institute seek to provide teachers with the best strategies and materials to cover the American Revolution effectively.
 Our programs address ways to approach the most important questions: What were the colonies like before the Revolution?
 Why did the Revolution happen?
 What shaped colonial resistance to British authority?
 What transformed resistance into rebellion and then into revolution?
 What did the men and women of the Revolutionary generation hope to achieve?
 What did the Revolution achieve?
 What did it leave for subsequent generations, including our own, to accomplish?

-The Institute offers week-long residential seminars each summer (in 2021 these seminars will be conducted online), a series of one-day and sometimes two-day regional workshops at historical sites and other institutions around the country, and beginning in the summer of 2021, one-day online workshops.
+The Institute offers week-long residential seminars each summer, a series of one-day and sometimes two-day regional workshops at historical sites and other institutions around the country, and one-day online workshops.
 Professional development credit is offered for these programs.
 We invite you to explore the programs we offer and hope you will take this opportunity to enroll.
 There has never been a more important time for your students to learn about the American Revolution.
 The future of the United States depends now, as it did two hundred and fifty years ago, on cultivating informed citizens—women and men who understand how and why our country was created, what the Revolutionary generation achieved, and what the high ideals first expressed by that generation calls on each of us to do today.
 Our professional development programs are designed to support your efforts to make that happen.

 Learn more about our professional development programs